orneh24/shikoku88map4print/README.md

 [<img src="https://i.imgur.com/1WaBp89.png">](https://notbyai.fyi/)

 ## Background
-In 2024, I spent a total of 9 weeks, travelling (mostly walking) the Shikoku Pilgrimage - or Shikoku 88, as it is often known - https://en.wikipedia.org/wiki/Shikoku_Pilgrimage.
-The route is 1100km long and roughly follows the coast around the island of Shikoku in Japan, visiting 88 Buddhist temples along the way.
+In 2024, I spent 9 weeks, travelling (mostly walking) the 1100km Shikoku Pilgrimage trail - or Shikoku 88, as it is often known - https://en.wikipedia.org/wiki/Shikoku_Pilgrimage visiting 88 Buddhist temples along the way.
 In the months before leaving for Shikoku, I wanted to get a large printout of the island/route to hang on the wall.
 As things tend to, it slowly escalated into a larger project, as I kept coming up with extra details I wanted on the map.
-The methods used here could be applied to any XYZ Raster tile provider/server (https://wiki.openstreetmap.org/wiki/Raster_tile_providers) - personally I used Maptiler. *BIG* kudos to Maptiler support, who helped me out with a few smaller graphical technical issues - fast, efficient, competent support, from actual humans.
+The methods used here could be applied to any XYZ Raster tile provider/server (https://wiki.openstreetmap.org/wiki/Raster_tile_providers) - personally I used Maptiler. *BIG* kudos to Maptiler support, who helped me out with a few graphical issues and syntax errors - fast, efficient and competent support, from actual humans.
 As a sample/demo, the .py contains code for the official OpenStreetMap site for basemap and waymarkedtrails.org for highlighting route.
 There are -without a doubt- smarter, faster and cleaner ways to achieve this (I am not a coder by day.
 And a bad one, by night) - the solution I wound up with, just sort of happened.
 I had zero experience with OpenStreetMap, OSM tiles, .geojson files, the local Japanese railway lines and Python-scripted image manipulation before starting this project.